-They selected this jumping spider since unlike humans, these spiders can jump up to six times longer than their own body length from a standing start.
-In comparison, the maximum a human can jump is just one and half times.
+They selected this jumping spider since, unlike humans, these spiders can jump up to six times longer than their own body length from a standing start.
+In comparison, the maximum a human can jump is just one and a half times.

 “We’re aiming to create the world’s first robot bee that can fly unaided and unaccompanied.
 These technologies can also be used for many different applications, including improving the current aerodynamic performances of aircraft.”